njncalub/startfrom0/lessons/introduction/PITCHME.md

 @ul

-* Learn from your (and other's) mistakes
+* Learn from my mistakes
-* Don't give a man a fish...
+* Something about fishes
 * Don't pay it back, pay it forward

 @ulend